 It’s important to note that this processing time takes into consideration the time that heat and pressure remains in the canner during the time when the canner is cooling down.
 You may have noticed that until the pressure drops, you’re unable to open the lid on the canner.

-If you’re in a hurry, you may be tempted to remove the pressure weight (or in the case of the Nesco canner, turning the pressure valve from airtight to exhaust).
+If you’re in a hurry, you may be tempted to remove the pressure weight (or in the case of the Nesco canner (Amazon), turning the pressure valve from airtight to exhaust).
 Removing the weight does indeed cause the steam to shoot out of the canner much faster.

-While I understand the temptation to hurry up the cool down process when canning, doing so results in your canned food being under-processed, and thus unsafe.
+I understand the temptation to hurry up the cool down process when canning.
+However, doing so results in your canned food being under-processed, and thus unsafe.

 It can also cause siphoning (liquid coming out of the jars).
 In some cases, the rapid change in temperature may also cause jars to break.